nym/mezzanine-project/README.md

 Do a production-style deployment of mezzanine inside an Ubuntu virtual machine (VM).

 The deployment uses Fabric scripts that come with Mezzanine.
-It configures PostgreSQL as the backend database, gunicorn as the WSGI server, Nginx as the front-web server with memcached, and Supervisor to control gunicorn.
+It configures PostgreSQL as the backend database, Gunicorn as the WSGI server, Nginx as the front-web server with memcached, and Supervisor to control gunicorn.

 ## 1. Install the prequisites